Uyadav207/TubeStore/README.md

 INTRODUCTION
 ------------

 TubeSTore is Mobile Application made using Google's APIs and React-Native.
-User can surf over 10 billion videos.user can listen, Entertain and learn no matter where they are.
+User can surf over 10 billion videos.
+Users can listen, Entertain and learn no matter where they are.
+Structured and Developed React Native, Redux video streaming application integrating YouTube APIS.
+Added 2 additional features: Dark Mode and Picture in Picture mode enabled in IOS-14 above.

 REQUIREMENTS
 ------------